Martin Marietta X-24

-The Martin Marietta X-24 was an American experimental aircraft developed from a joint United States Air Force-NASA program named PILOT (1963–1975).
+The Martin Marietta X-24 is an American experimental aircraft developed from a joint United States Air Force–NASA program named PILOT (1963–1975).
 It was designed and built to test lifting body concepts, experimenting with the concept of unpowered reentry and landing, later used by the Space Shuttle.
 Originally built as the X-24A, the aircraft was later rebuilt as the X-24B.

 The X-24 was drop launched from a modified B-52 Stratofortress at high altitudes before igniting its rocket engine; after expending its rocket fuel, the pilot would glide the X-24 to an unpowered landing.

 Design and development

 The X-24 was one of a group of lifting bodies flown by the NASA Flight Research Center (now Armstrong Flight Research Center) in a joint program with the U.S. Air Force at Edwards Air Force Base in California from 1963 to 1975.
 The lifting bodies were used to demonstrate the ability of pilots to maneuver and safely land wingless vehicles designed to fly back to Earth from space and be landed like an airplane at a predetermined site.

 Lifting bodies’ aerodynamic lift, essential to flight in the atmosphere, was obtained from their shape.
 The addition of fins and control surfaces allowed the pilots to stabilize and control the vehicles and regulate their flight paths.

-The X-24 (Model SV-5P) was built by Martin Marietta and flown from Edwards AFB, California.
+The X-24 (Model SV-5P) was built by Martin Marietta and flown from Edwards.
 The X-24A was the fourth lifting body design to fly; it followed the NASA M2-F1 in 1964, the Northrop HL-10 in (1966), the Northrop M2-F2 in 1966 and preceded the Northrop M2-F3 (1970).

-The X-24A was a fat, short teardrop shape with vertical fins for control.
+The X-24A was a fat, short teardrop shape with three fins for control — the center fin vertical and the left and right fins canted slightly outward.
 It made its first, unpowered, glide flight on April 17, 1969 with Air Force Maj.
 Jerauld R. Gentry at the controls.
 Gentry also piloted its first powered flight on March 19, 1970.
-The craft was taken to around 45,000 feet (13.7 km) by a modified B-52 and then drop launched, then either glided down or used its rocket engine to ascend to higher altitudes before gliding down.
+The craft was taken to around 45,000 feet (13.7 km) by a modified B-52, drop-launched, then either glided down or used its rocket engine to ascend to higher altitudes before gliding down.
 The X-24A was flown 28 times at speeds up to 1,036 mph (1,667 km/h) and altitudes up to 71,400 feet (21.8 km).